udacity/ipnd-webcasts/Stage_3/2015-09-29-List_Comprehensions/README.md

 for i in range(10):
   numbers.append(i)
 ```
-This syntax is the most efficient way that we currently know of to add things to a list in python.
 This same list can be built using a list comprehension:

 ```python
 # list comprehension demonstration